 This classic holiday movie is not only hilarious but also completely brilliant.
 We love watching the snarky little Kevin McCallister as he plays Man of the House when his family accidentally leaves him behind while they go on their Christmas vacation.
-He’s smarter than all of us and the best fun comes from watching him outsmart the two goons robbing people’s homes while they’re away.
+He’s smarter than all of us, and the best fun comes from watching him outsmart the two goons robbing people’s homes while they’re away.
 This movie has something for everyone, making it basically the perfect holiday film.

-Again we join Kevin McCallister in another Christmas mishap, only this time he didn’t leave home alone, he got on the wrong plane, which landed him in the heart of New York City!
+Again we join Kevin McCallister in another Christmas mishap, only this time he didn’t leave home alone.
+He got on the wrong plane, which landed him in the heart of New York City!
 It’s the same antics you loved from the first one, now in a fresh and exciting new setting!

-Tim Allen stars as Scott Calvin is an average guy working for a corporate toy company trying in vain to connect with his son, Charlie, after divorcing from his wife.
+Tim Allen stars as Scott Calvin is an average guy working for a corporate toy company trying in vain to connect with his son, Charlie, after divorcing his wife.
 UNTIL, after causing Santa to fall off his roof, Scott and Charlie must take his place and finish the night’s deliveries.
 This movie is fun and explains the origins (so to speak) of Santa Claus!

 Scott Calvin has discovered a small hitch in his wonderful new life as Santa Claus — if he doesn’t find a Mrs. Claus before Christmas, he’ll be kicked out of the North Pole for good!

 A personal favorite of mine, this British, star-studded film follows the lives of several modern-day couples as they battle the trials and tribulations of love during Christmastime.
 This movie is hilarious, thought-provoking, touching, and memorable — an instant classic.
-But this one is best saved for after the kids go to bed, there’s lots of adult language and a few nude scenes.
+But this one is best saved for after the kids go to bed.
+There’s lots of adult language and a few nude scenes.

 A perfect holiday rom-com, Four Christmases follows a couple desperate to get away from their estranged families for the holidays, but after their flight to a tropical getaway is canceled, they are forced to attend all the Christmases they wanted to avoid.

-This beautifully animated film is about a magical train that takes kids to the North Pole on Christmas Eve, and about one particularly skeptical passenger who needs a little bit of help discovering the Christmas spirit.
+This beautifully animated film is about a magical train that takes kids to the North Pole on Christmas Eve and about one particularly skeptical passenger who needs a little bit of help discovering the Christmas spirit.

-Will Farrell stars in this Christmas tale about a baby in an orphanage who stows away in Santa’s sack on Christmas Eve, to then be discovered and raised in the North Pole as elf.
-When Buddy the Elf grows up, Santa decides to tell him of his true identity, and also inform him that his father is on the Naughty List!
+Will Farrell stars in this Christmas tale about a baby in an orphanage who stows away in Santa’s sack on Christmas Eve, to then be discovered and raised in the North Pole as an elf.
+When Buddy the Elf grows up, Santa decides to tell him of his true identity and inform him that his father is on the Naughty List!
 Chaos and hilarity ensue when Buddy decides to go to New York City to find him.

-There are many versions of the Charles Dickens’ classic, but the most recent animated adaptation stars Jim Carrey as Ebenezer Scrooge, a not so jolly old man who is taken on a magical adventure with the ghosts of Christmas Past, Present, and Future to learn the true meaning of Christmas.
+There are many versions of the Charles Dickens’ classic, but the most recent animated adaptation stars Jim Carrey as Ebenezer Scrooge, a not so jolly older man who is taken on a magical adventure with the ghosts of Christmas Past, Present, and Future to learn the true meaning of Christmas.

 The Griswald’s are at it again, back to their great misadventures and ridiculous antics — this time for the holidays!

 One of the greatest Christmas movies of all time, this film follows 9-year-old Ralphie and his family in the 1940s as they navigate a hectic holiday season in a small midwestern town.
-This movie is wholesome fun for the whole family and it’s made to be enjoyed for many years to come.
+This movie is wholesome fun for the whole family, and it’s made to be enjoyed for many years to come.